 Use merge fields in a condition

-If your report uses Dynamic Report Personalization (mail merge), your condition can reference the same merge fields you use in the subject and body.
+If your report uses Dynamic Report Personalization (mail merge), your condition can reference the same merge fields you use elsewhere in the message, like the email subject and body or the Slack message text.
 PushMetrics evaluates the condition once per recipient, so each person only gets the attachment when their slice of the data has rows.

 SELECT COUNT(*) > 0 FROM file WHERE region = '{{ region }}'